rroemhild/tts-thingsboard-connector/README.md

-# The Things Stack to ThingsBoard Community connector
+# The Things Stack to ThingsBoard Community Edition connector

 Publish uplinks from The Things Stack LoRaWAN Network Server to ThingsBoard Community Edition.